-The Committee on Finance reported an original bill (S. 2346) to amend the Internal Revenue Code of 1986 to provide marriage tax relief by providing for adjustments to the basic standard deduction, the 15-percent and 28-percent rate brackets, and the earned income credit, and for other purposes, having considered the same, reports favorably thereon and recommends that the bill do pass.
+The Committee on Finance reported an original bill (S. 2839) to amend the Internal Revenue Code of 1986 to provide marriage tax relief by adjusting the basic standard deduction, the 15-percent and 28-percent rate brackets, and the earned income credit, and to fully allow the nonrefundable personal credits against regular and alternative minimum tax liability, having considered the same, reports favorably thereon and recommends that the bill do pass.